 Okay, I don't have the equipment for creating a sound spectrum (I suspect that neither did the original author, he simply didn't fabricate a picture as nice as mine).
 As I suspected, there were differences in the harmonics of my modified mouthpiece.
 The added obstacle made the Acousticut sound a bit dull and with less volume, as would be expected, but harmonics?
 I think that the unicorn is actually quite representative of the visual, oops, I mean the perceived harmonic differences.

 The original little bump at the bottom of the table is about 1% of the chamber surface area and is deep inside the mouthpiece.
 A tiny change there makes no difference.
-True that I can make a readily apparent difference in harmonics by altering 5% of the interior shape right at the tip of the mouthpiece, but claiming that a tiny bump deep in the mouthpiece makes a huge difference requires one to adopt the ping-pong tractor beam particle theory of mouthpiece design.
+It is true that I can make a readily apparent difference in harmonics by altering 5% of the baffle shape right at the tip of the mouthpiece, but claiming that a tiny bump deep in the mouthpiece makes a huge difference requires one to adopt the ping-pong tractor beam particle theory of mouthpiece design.
 I believe that my unicorn theory is just as likely.

 You may have noticed that I never got around to discussing baffles.
 Sorry.
 I got distracted by the visuals of ping-pong acoustics, as have many others.
 I'll link to the further baffle blog when it is written.